chatbotizeteam/sdk-native-ios/README.md

 4. Use `import ZowieSDK`

 ### WARNING
-This is temporary solution for the SPM support.
+This is a temporary solution for SPM support.
 We are aware of the `is implemented in both` issue and we trying to fix it.

 ## Usage